apapiu/guided-diffusion-keras/README.md

 - It's low tech and you don't have to learn a new platform like wandb.
 - Reading and saving data in from Drive in Colab is _very_ fast.

+I have slowly moved some data/models on huggingface but this is WIP.

+#### GPU Speed:
+In terms of speed the GPUs go as follows:
+`A100>V100>P100>T4>K80` with the A100 being the fastest and every subsequent GPU being roughly twice as slow as the one before it for training (e.g. P100 is about 4x slower than A100).
+While I did get the A100 a few times the sweet spot was really V100/P100 on Colab Pro+ since the risk of being time-outed decreased.
 With colab PRO+ ($50/month) I managed to train on V100/P100 continuously for 12-24 hours at a time.

-GPUs: With a Pro or Pro+ you will mostly get P100 GPU in my experience.
-I recommend V100/P100 for this tak.
-You might get A100 but you won't be able to keep an instance on with a A100 for too long.
-Generally the speed of training is as follows:
-- A100 fastest
-- V100
-- P100
-- T4
-- K80 slowest

-Every card is roughly about twice as fast as the one before it for training.

 ### Validation: